New Jersey Tea Seeds

 Harvesting: New Jersey Tea makes a very attractive, fragrant cut flower.
 Cut the stems long and place them in water immediately, stripping off the leaves that fall below the water level.
 For tea, gather the leaves when the plant is in full bloom; spread them out to dry fully, out of direct sunlight.

 Seed Saving: This plant spreads its seeds by exploding them out of their pods, making harvesting a challenge.
 Keep a close watch on the heads, since they will explode soon after they turn a dark color.
 When the seed heads turn nearly black, remove them and spread them out to dry.
 A light cover of some kind may be necessary, since the seed heads may still explode and release their seeds as they dry.
-Separate the seeds from their pods and store the cleaned seed in a cool, dry place.
+Separate New Jersey tea seeds from their pods and store the cleaned seed in a cool, dry place.

 FAST FACTS